WUSTL-Biol4220/home/labs/lab_20.md

 # Lab 20

-*Lab 20 GitHub Classroom link:* TBD
+*Lab 20 GitHub Classroom link:* https://classroom.github.com/a/9JVD6x9T

 This lab will introduce to the numerical analysis library, NumPy, with an emphasis on how to create, access, manipulate, and compute with `numpy.array` data structures.
 To complete this assignment, finish the exercises in a Jupyter notebook (`lab-20.ipynb`), then submit the notebook through GitHub Classroom.
 See [Lab 19](https://github.com/WUSTL-Biol4220/home/blob/master/labs/lab_18.md) for instructions to connect to a Jupyter Notebook server hosted through your virtual machine.